PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 showTitle: true
 ---

-This tutorial will help you send the right events into PostHog to get a deep understanding of
+This tutorial will help you send the _right_ events into PostHog so your product and growth teams can answer the most important questions about user acquisition.

-Getting the taxonomy right for Acquisition will help your product and growth teams understand very deeply how to find more users.

 # Pre-Requisites